knightlesssword/Periodic-table/README.md

 This is a friend of you hoomans!
 This human loves 9gag and coding.
-And this humna is a typical teenager.
+And this human is a typical teenager.